AhmetGoktekin/triangle/README.md

 # triangle

-With an orthogonal triangle input from a text file, the maximum sum of the numbers according to given rules below has been found via this code;
+With an orthogonal triangle input from a text file, the maximum sum of the numbers according to given rules below has been found via code;

 1. You will start from the top and move downwards to an adjacent number as in below.
 2. You are only allowed to walk downwards and diagonally.